-The Board of Directors of the Issuer shall consist of seven members, who are appointed and recalled by the Supervisory Board.
+The Board of Directors of the Issuer consists of, pursuant to its Articles of Association, seven members, who are appointed and recalled by the Supervisory Board.
 The members of the Board of Directors of the Issuer are appointed for a term of three years.
 There are no limits on reappointment and members are reappointed for a term of five years.
-As of the date of this Base Prospectus, the Board of Directors has seven members.
+As of the date of this Base Prospectus, the Board of Directors has all seven members.